 Sigiriya: The reason I booked my trip to Sri Lanka.

-I knew so little about the country when I first found a discounted plane ticket last July.
+I knew so little about the country when I first purchased a discounted plane ticket.
 I had once interviewed someone who lived there, and I knew another person who had visited and spent time at an elephant orphanage.
 Aside from that, Sri Lanka was about as familiar to me as Timbuktu.

 So I did what anyone would do when faced with researching something from scratch: I turned to Google.